rlivingsus/misc/AllBooks.md

 - Riordan, Rick: The Red Pyramid
 - Roach, Mary: My Planet: Finding Humor in the Oddest Places
 - Roanhorse, Rebecca: Trail of Lightning, Fevered Star
+- Robb, John: Brave New War, The Next Stage of Terrorism and the End of Globalization
 - Roberts, Adam: Jack Glass
 - Roberto, Adam: The Thing Itself
 - Robinson, Frank M: The Dark Beyond the Stars